-It started, funnily enough, with a rock star.
+The journey from vision to reality started, funnily enough, with a rock star.

-In 1989 Nash, along with his road manager and fellow photographer R Mac Holbert, watched a demonstration of a photographic image, stored as a digital file on ¼ inch tape, being printed onto glossy paper using an 'Iris Graphics Model 3047' printer.
+In 1989 Nash and Holbert, watched a demonstration of a photographic image, stored as a digital file on ¼ inch tape, being printed onto glossy paper using an Iris 3047 printer.
 As Holbert recorded in a diary entry “When the printer stopped spinning and they opened it, both Graham and I got chills.
 It was astounding!
 I couldn’t believe what I was looking at!”

 The Original Hack